-Attending any of the CommunityFed: Oldham events will also be useful if you want to apply to our Food Security Challenge Prize (deadline 29 November 2022).
+Attending the CommunityFed: Oldham events was also very useful for those looking to apply for our Food Security Challenge Prize (deadline 29 November 2022).

 An introduction to alternative governance models for local food enterprises